spacetj/tejasc.com/content/posts/2021-02-15--cnpr-part4/index.md

 category: "cloud-native"
 ---

+Its clients are known.

+Its dependencies are known, and there are backups, alternatives, fallbacks, and caching in place in case of failures.

 Its key metrics are identified and monitored at the host, infrastructure, and microservice levels.

 It has appropriate logging that accurately reflects the past states of the microservice.